uptane/uptane-standard/uptane-standard.md

 #### How to check Targets metadata {#check_targets}

 1. Download the number of bytes either specified in the Snapshot metadata file, or some Z number of bytes, constructing the metadata filename as defined in {{metadata_filename_rules}}.
 The value for Z is set by the implementor.
 For example, Z may be tens of kilobytes.
 2. The hashes (if any), and version number of the new Targets metadata file MUST match the latest Snapshot metadata.
 If the new Targets metadata file does not match, discard it, abort the update cycle, and report the failure.
 (Checks for a mix-and-match attack.)
+Skip this step if checking Targets metadata on a partial-verification ECU; partial-verification ECUs will not have Snapshot metadata.
 3. Check that it has been signed by the threshold of keys specified in the relevant metadata file (Checks for an arbitrary software attack):
     1. If checking top-level targets metadata, the threshold of keys is specified in the Root metadata.
     2. If checking delegated targets metadata, the threshold of keys is specified in the targets metadata file that delegated authority to this role.
 4. Check that the version number of the previous Targets metadata file, if any, is less than or equal to the version number of this Targets metadata file.
 (Checks for a rollback attack.)
+5. If this Targets metadata file indicates that the Timeserver key should be rotated, then reset the clock used to determine the expiration of metadata to a minimal value (e.g. zero, or any time that is guaranteed to not be in the future based on other evidence).
+It will be updated in the next cycle.
-5. Check that the latest attested time is lower than the expiration timestamp in this Targets metadata file.
+6. Check that the latest attested time is lower than the expiration timestamp in this Targets metadata file.
 (Checks for a freeze attack.)
-6. If checking targets metadata from the Director repository, verify that there are no delegations.
+7. If checking targets metadata from the Director repository, verify that there are no delegations.
-7. If checking targets metadata from the Director repository, check that no ECU identifier is represented more than once.
+8. If checking targets metadata from the Director repository, check that no ECU identifier is represented more than once.

 #### How to resolve delegations {#resolve_delegations}